-Lana Suran born in 1992 is one of the leading Scandinavian pianists of her generation and prize winner of international competitions.
+Lana Suran is one of the leading Scandinavian pianists of her generation and prize winner of international competitions.

 She gave her debut at Gothenburg Concert Hall at the age of eight and has since performed in all major concert halls in Sweden and regularly appears as a recitalist and chamber musician across Europe, South America and the United States.
 She has been invited to renowned festivals such as the Yellow Barn Festival, Internationaal Kamermuziekfestival Schiermonnikoog, LacMus Festival, Domaine Forget Festival, Festival & Friends, Hvide Sande Festival, Festival Internacional de Música de Esmeraldas, IMS Prussia Cove, IKIF in New York, PianoSummer at New Paltz, ICMF Stavanger, The Art of the Piano Festival, Musica Mundi Chamber Music Festival and Helsingborg Piano Festival.